PioniaPHP-project/pionia-docs/content/docs/documentation/extending/maintainer-notes.md

 ## Who this is for

 **Framework contributors only** — people working on **PioniaCore**, the docs repo, or release tooling.
-App developers should use `composer create-project pionia/pionia-app`; DeskFlow examples are optional here.
+App developers should use `composer create-project pionia/pionia-app`; Pionia Shop examples are optional here.

 ## What you will learn